 Dr. Habel’s work in political communication and political behavior examines the dynamics of influence and information flows among politicians, media, and the public.
 Recent projects apply computational social science and big data analytics to explore topics of conversation on social media, and how these topics evolve over time.
 Dr. Habel’s research has appeared in both leading social science journals----including Political Communication; Information, Communication & Society; Political Analysis---and in high impact Computer Science conference proceedings.
 His work has been cited more than 700 times according to Google Scholar metrics.
 Dr. Habel's teaching is informed by both U.S. Politics and Comparative Politics, including course offerings in public opinion; mass media, digital media, and social media; political communication; and U.S. politics.

-Dr. Habel serves as the Chair of the Department of Political Science and Criminal Justice, overseeing undergraduate programs in Criminal Justice and Political Science, and a graduate program in Public Administration.
+Dr. Habel serves as the Chair of the Department of Political Science and Criminal Justice, leading undergraduate programs in Criminal Justice and Political Science, and a graduate program in Public Administration.

 Research & Teaching Interests/ Availability for Media Commentary